hristotanev/devsak/README.md

 </table>

 # Uninstall
-To uninstall the scripts, navigate to this directory and run `./uninstall.sh` in your terminal.
+To uninstall `devsak`, just run `uninstall_devsak` from the command-line.
 It's that easy 🙂.